AdyGCode/SaaS-FED-Notes/session-02/S01-PHP-Basics-I.md

 PHP: Hypertext Preprocessor
 [recursive acronym]

 Executed:
-Using a PHP ‘interpreter’ on
+- Using a PHP ‘interpreter’ on
-a web server
+- a web server

-Generates output based on code
+Generates output based on executed code, and data sources as required

 ---

 PHP is…
-A server side language
+- A server side language

 Runs on many ‘platforms’:
-Linux
+- Linux
-Windows
+- Windows
-Mac OS
+- Mac OS
-etc
+- etc

 ---

-PHP Interpreter can be executed via
+PHP Interpreter can be executed on most modern web servers, inlcuding:
-Most modern web servers
-Apache
+- Apache
-NginX
+- NginX
-IIS
+- IIS
-etc
+- etc

 ---

 It is FREE!

 Supports wide range of databases
+- MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server, MongoDB, Redis and many more
+- Support is via PHP Extensions

 ---